bciscato/romsa-py/README.md

 ## 📜 History & Evolution

 - **1994 (Original):** Written in C++ for Unix/DOS/Windows.
 It introduced Object-Oriented Programming to geological stress analysis to handle the heavy computational load of evaluating ~500,000 tensors.
 - **2025 (Modernization):** Ported to Python 3.
-Using **Numba** (Just-In-Time compilation), this version achieves the same execution speed as C++ on modern multi-core processors while offering superior visualization via **Matplotlib**.
+Using **Numba** (Just-In-Time compilation), this version achieves the same execution speed as C++ on modern multi-core processors while offering interactive visualisation via **Matplotlib**.

 ## 🧠 The Method

 ROMSA solves the inverse problem of finding the stress tensor that best explains a population of faults measured in the field.
-It uses a comprehensive grid-search approach rather than numerical inversion, allowing for the visualization of the entire solution space and its stability.
+It uses a comprehensive grid search rather than numerical inversion, allowing visualisation of the entire solution space and its stability.

 ### 1. The Right Dihedra Principle